TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

-This demo showcases switching capabilities of the integrated Ethernet Switch (CPSW9G or CPSW5G) found in J721E or J7200 devices for features like VLAN, Multicast, etc.  It also demonstrates TI NDK (TCP/IP stack) integration into the EthFw, incorporating a sample HTTP server.
+This demo showcases switching capabilities of the integrated Ethernet Switch (CPSW9G or CPSW5G) found in J721E or J7200 devices for features like VLAN, Multicast, etc.  It also demonstrates lwIP (TCP/IP stack) integration into the EthFw.

 ## Inter-VLAN Routing Demo {#ethfw_intervlan_demo}